-Literacy Lead Practitioner.
+Literacy co-ordinator.
 Will lead the whole school literacy strategy.

 Curriculum team leaders and Heads of subject.
-Will act on the whole staff training given and prioritise literacy in subject meetings, curriculum development, units of work and lesson delivery.
-Will use quality assurance to ensure high quality literacy provision.
+Will act on the whole staff training given and prioritise literacy in subject meetings, units of work and lesson delivery.

 English as an additional language co-ordinator.
 Will provide support to staff who teach pupils with EAL when literacy issues impact on their learning.
 They will offer support to students requiring it.